‘Jersey Shore’ Star Nicole ‘Snooki’ Polizzi Blames Editing For Dramatic Antics After Tumultuous Episode

-The October 24 episode of Jersey Shore Family Vacation saw a major blowout between Nicole “Snooki” Polizzi, Jenni “JWoww” Farley and Angelina Pivarnick.
+The October 24 episode of Jersey Shore Family Vacation saw a major blowout involving Nicole “Snooki” Polizzi, Jenni “JWoww” Farley, and Angelina Pivarnick.
 The women came to verbal blows over the rumor that Angelina tried to kiss Jenni’s boyfriend, Zack Carpinello.

-Both Jenni and Angelina stood up and argued at dinner, with each grabbing a bottle of wine/liquor that was on the table to intimidate the other.
-Nicole became involved after it was brought up that the mother had sent Angelina a nasty text for her behavior with Zack in Las Vegas.
+In this week’s episode, both Jenni and Angelina stood up and argued at dinner, with each grabbing a bottle of wine or liquor that was on the table to intimidate the other.
+Nicole became involved after it was brought up that she had sent Angelina a nasty text for her behavior with Zack in Las Vegas.
 The way the episode was edited made it look like Nicole was denying sending Angelina the text, which the latter read out to her roommates when Nicole stormed out of the house.

 While the episode was airing, Nicole took to Twitter to live-tweet with her followers.
 The mother-of-three admitted she was drunk tweeting, but still had plenty to say about the show.